mahijeetreddy/basicbanking/README.md

 # basicbanking
-This is my Internship Task which I have been assigned by The Sparks Foundation, #GRIPOCTOBER21
+This is my Internship Task which I have been assigned by The Sparks Foundation